Department of Computer Science

 I am currently a fourth year PhD student in Theory Group at Northwestern University, advised by Jason D. Hartline.
 Before that, I did my undergraduate studies in the ACM Honored Class at Shanghai Jiao Tong University.
 Here is my CV.

-Publication and Preprint
+Publication and Working Papers

-Simple Mechanisms for Non-linear Agents, with Jason D. Hartline and Yingkai Li, working paper [arxiv]
+Simple Mechanisms for Non-linear Agents, with Jason D. Hartline and Yingkai Li, working paper. [arxiv]

 Bias-Variance Games, with Ronen Gradwohl, Jason D. Hartline, Aleck Johnsen and Denis Nekipelov, working paper. [arxiv]